maxgrossman10/cleaning_data/README.md

 # cleaning_data
- Using Python ot clean data
+ Using Python to clean data